IntelliOreo/weekly-food-logger/README.md

 ## Logging Weekly Lists

 Call the logAll function with the starting month and day to log daily and weekly sets.
 If not specified, it defaults to January 1st (01/01).
+You can also specify the number of top items to log.
 ```
-logAll(7, 1); // Starts tallying from July 1st
+logAll(7, 1, 10); // Starts tallying from July 1st and logs the top 10 most eaten items

 ```